Issues Important to

 The AIP supports the concept of preferential voting.

-The Preferential Voting petition allows for the voters to vote thier conscience for their first choice.
-If no candidate recieves at least 50% of the vote the last place finisher will be knocked out and his votes are transfered to the voters second choice.
+The Preferential Voting petition allows for the voters to vote their conscience for their first choice.
+If no candidate receives at least 50% of the vote the last place finisher will be knocked out and his votes are transferred to the voters second choice.

 Alaskan voters are the real winner in this instance since we have 6 political parties.
 Voters are encouraged to vote and not disillusioned by "throwing away" their vote for voting for their candidate of choice.